Utilities in Johannesburg

 Water in Johannesburg

-Water is supplied by Johannesburg Water (which boasts of some of the cleanest drinking water in the world) and is billed by the City of Johannesburg.
+Water is supplied by Johannesburg Water and is billed by the City of Johannesburg.
 Each property has a water meter and it's a good idea to make an initial reading as soon as one moves in, to make sure that future bills are correct.
-The City also bills residents for refuse, waste water and property taxes on the same invoice.
-So, if the landlord just passes on the invoice for payment as is, tenants should make sure that they don't pay property taxes, which are the landlord’s responsibility.
+In some cases, the City also bills residents for rates and property taxes on the same invoice.
+So if the landlord just passes on the invoice for payment as is, tenants should make sure that they don't pay property taxes, which are the landlord’s responsibility.

 Waste and refuse in Johannesburg

-Refuse is picked up curbside once a week by the aptly named Pikitup.
+Refuse – or simply 'the rubbish' as it is referred to by South Africans – is picked up curbside once a week by the aptly named Pikitup.
 Billing is administered by the City of Johannesburg, together with water and electricity.
 One big black bin is provided by Pikitup but residents are able to purchase a second one if needed.

 Electricity in Johannesburg